jsonnet-libs/docsonnet/README.md

 Because the Docsonnet gives you the missing logical representation of your Jsonnet library, it enables straight forward implementation of other language tooling, such as **code-completion**.

-Instead of inferring what fields are available for a library, we can _just_ look at it's docsonnet and provide the fields specified there, along with nice descriptions and argument types.
+Instead of inferring what fields are available for a library, we can _just_ look at its docsonnet and provide the fields specified there, along with nice descriptions and argument types.